Felitaur Site

 - Go to the "portsentry" page below

-- Download the portsentry "package"
+- Download the portsentry "package" (Note: Firefox will save it in the

 - use tar to untar and unzip the package